National Democratic Party (Georgia)

-At the 2012 elections, the party won 3,050 votes, 0.14% of the national total.
+During the 2012 elections, the party won 3,050 votes – 0.14% of the national total.
 Recently the party joined the Strength is in Unity–United Opposition coalition before the 2018 presidential election.

-The current leader of the party is Bachuki Kardava.
+In 2023, the party halted its cooperation with the Strength Is in Unity coalition after endorsing the ruling party's preferred candidates to Georgia's High Council of Justice.